 Is it possible that music can help you focus?
-The answer is a definite ‘maybe’ – but it all comes down to the individual, and by experimenting with different genres and volume levels you can find out for yourself what works best.
-Try this basic process, and start figuring it out for yourself!
+The answer is a definite ‘maybe’ – in contrast to the solid ‘yes’ to the popular question ‘can you write an essay for me?’.
+But it all comes down to the individual, and by experimenting with different genres and volume levels you can find out for yourself what works best.
+Try this basic process, and start figuring it out for yourself while you check for the best online courses!

 - Before you get down to studying or EssayPro, spend five minutes or so listening to music that you usually find motivational or relaxing.
 By doing this, you can lift your mood, and start ‘priming’ your brain for the task at hand.